Dimitar Peshev: Context of Bulgaria during World War II

 The Bulgarian government signed an agreement declaring that, on 10 March 1943, all of Bulgaria's 48,000 Jews would be deported from the Kyustendil railway station and sent to death camps in German-occupied Poland.
 This deportation was organized under the leadership of Theodor Dannecker, an SS officer very close to Eichmann.
-Jews in the Bulgarian territories of Thrace and Macedonia would also be rounded up and deported.
+Jews in parts of Greece and Yugoslavia occupied by Bulgaria would also be rounded up and deported.

 Personal background

 Born in 1894 in Kyustendil to an affluent family, Dimitar Peshev had studied languages in Saloniki and law in Sofia.
 He fought in World War I on the southern front.
 A year after the war, he completed his law studies and became a judge.
 He was known in Parliament and politics as being an honest and honorable man and, in 1938, won the position of Deputy Speaker.
 His main interests were in safeguarding human rights and the Constitution.
 He was strongly disliked by Prime Minister Bogdan Filov.